Updated on 2026/05/25

 Presentation date: 2023.08

-• How does zebrafish predict the future and use the prediction for decision-making?
+• How do zebrafish predict the future and use the prediction for decision-making?

 Tanimoto Y, Torigoe M, Islam T, Aoki R, Shiraki T, Kakinuma H, Okamoto H